supercontainers/canopie-hpc/docs/cfp.md

 new ecosystem on HPC use cases.
 This workshop serves as a key venue for presenting late-breaking research, sharing experiences and best practices, and fostering collaboration in this field.
-Our sixth workshop iteration will continue to emphasize real-world experiences and challenges in adopting and optimizing these new approaches for HPC.
+Our seventh workshop iteration will continue to emphasize real-world experiences and challenges in adopting and optimizing these new approaches for HPC.